raspberrypi/style-guide/style-guide.md

 *   Gib/s - gibibits per second.
 Always use a space between the number and the unit, preferably nonbreaking.
 *   Gb - gigabit = 10<sup>9</sup> b = 1000000000 b.
 Always use a space between the number and the unit, preferably nonbreaking.
 *   Gb/s - gigabits per second.
 Always use a space between the number and the unit, preferably nonbreaking.
 *   GiB - gibibyte =  2<sup>30</sup> B = 1073741824 B. Always use a space between the number and the unit, preferably nonbreaking.
+Preferred for copy aimed at a technical audience, like datasheets and reference documentation.
+For content aimed at a general audience, like blog posts, use GB instead to avoid looking like a pedantic nerd.
 *   GiB/s - gibibytes per second.
 Always use a space between the number and the unit, preferably nonbreaking.
 *   GB - gigabyte = 10<sup>9</sup> B = 1000000000 B. Always use a space between the number and the unit, preferably nonbreaking.
+Preferred for content aimed at a general audience, like blog posts.
+For copy aimed at a technical audience, like datasheets and reference documentation, use GB instead to avoid looking like a pedantic nerd.
 *   GB/s - gigabytes per second.
 Always use a space between the number and the unit, preferably nonbreaking.
 *   Generation X – not Generation Xer
 *   Generation Y – this used to be the term of art.
 Since this style guide was conceived the term *millennials* has been coined and is now dominant in the culture.
 Feel free to use it.